 Privacy Information Notice

-At Jo Blackwell Writer and Photographer we’re committed to protecting and respecting your privacy.
+At The Midlife Movement we are committed to protecting and respecting your privacy.

 This Policy explains when and why we collect personal information, how we use it, the conditions under which we may disclose it to others and what choices you have.
 It relates to all our business activities, not just this website.